Early Signs of Balding & Hair Thinning

 Keep the following circumstances in mind if you’re noticing a greater-than-usual amount of hair loss:

-• Recuperating after a operation
+- Recuperating after an operation

 Circumstantial-based hair loss may only last six to nine months before your hair recovers to its natural thickness and density.
 Of course, if you’re noticing large amounts of hair shedding that can’t be attributed to a dramatic event, you may be suffering from the onset of male pattern baldness.

-Hair loss in clumps
+Hair Loss in Clumps

 As MPB progresses, you are likely to lose hair with greater frequency.
 However, hair falling out all of a sudden – or in large chunks – is not an indicator of this condition.
 Certain medical conditions such as an under active or over active thyroid, are among the medical ailments that exacerbate hair loss and can result in large clumps of hair falling out.